apioo/fusio/doc/installation.rst

     </VirtualHost>

 Also you should enable the module ``mod_rewrite`` so that the .htaccess file in the public folder is used.
-The htaccess contains also an important rule which redirects the ``Authorization`` header to Fusio which is otherwise removed.
+The htaccess contains an important rule which redirects the ``Authorization`` header to Fusio which is otherwise removed.
+If the .htaccess file does not work please check whether the ``AllowOverride`` directive is set correctly i.e. to ``All``.

 Adjust urls
 -----------